 Resort Room Upgrades

-There are two types of themed rooms in Disney World that are really awesome choices for pirate or princess-loving kiddos.
+There are some themed rooms in Disney World that are really awesome choices for pirate-loving kiddos.
 At Disney’s Caribbean Beach Resort, you can upgrade your standard room to a Pirate-themed room for $25-$50.
 A chance to sleep in a pirate ship?
 Argh!!

 This will place you much closer to the central amenities in the hotel, whether it be closer to dining, pools, or transportation.

 7. Standard View to Water View Upgrade ($20-$40 per night)

 You’d be surprised how much of a difference a nice view will make for your stay in a Disney World hotel.
 For many of the Moderate Resorts, you can usually upgrade from a standard view to a water view for around $20-$40 per night.
 That’s going from looking at a parking lot to a peaceful river.
 That sounds like an upgrade to us!

 The upgrade from standard view to water view is usually around $20 to $40 at Disney’s Port Orleans French Quarter, Coronado Springs, and Caribbean Beach Resorts.

 8. Upgrade to King Bed (usually $25+ per night)